 Ask your doctor about sleeping positions.
 These positions depend on your baby's age.
 Young babies should always be placed on their back because of the risk of

 In most cases, treatment starts with making lifestyle changes.
-Medication may be given if your baby's GERD doesn't improve.
-The medication can help to decrease acid in the stomach and help the area heal.
-Medication options may include: Histamine-2 receptor drugs—to decrease acid production and promote healingProton pump inhibitors—also decreases acid production and promote healing
+Medication may be given if your baby's GERD does not improve.
+The medication can help to decrease acid in the stomach and help the esophagus heal.
+Medication options may include: H-2 blockersProton pump inhibitors

 Surgery or endoscopy may be recommended with